 Abstract

 Endoscopic retrograde cholangiopancreatography (ERCP) in patients with surgically altered anatomy must be performed by a highly experienced endoscopist.
-The challenges are access to the afferent limb in different types of reconstruction, cannulating a papilla with a reverse orientation, and performing therapeutic interventions with uncommon endoscopic accessories.
+The challenges are accessing the afferent limb in different types of reconstruction, cannulating a papilla with a reverse orientation, and performing therapeutic interventions with uncommon endoscopic accessories.
 The development of endoscopic techniques has led to higher success rates in this group of patients.
-Device-assisted ERCP is the endoscopic procedures of choice for higher success rates in short-limb reconstruction; however, these result in lower success rates in long-limb reconstruction.
-ERCP assisted by endoscopic ultrasonography (EUS) is now popular because it can be performed independent of the limb length; however, it must be performed by a highly experienced and skilled endoscopist.
-Stent deployment and small stone removal can be performed immediately after ERCP assisted by EUS but the second session is needed for other difficult procedures such as cholangioscopy-guided electrohydraulic lithotripsy.
+Device-assisted ERCP is the endoscopic procedure of choice for higher success rates in short-limb reconstruction; however, these result in lower success rates in long-limb reconstruction.
+ERCP assisted by endoscopic ultrasonography is now popular because it can be performed independent of the limb length; however, it must be performed by a highly experienced and skilled endoscopist.
+Stent deployment and small stone removal can be performed immediately after ERCP assisted by endoscopic ultrasonography, but the second session is needed for other difficult procedures such as cholangioscopy-guided electrohydraulic lithotripsy.
 Laparoscopic-assisted ERCP has an almost 100% success rate in long-limb reconstruction because of the use of a conventional side-view duodenoscope, which is compatible with standard accessories.
 This requires cooperation between the surgeon and endoscopist and is suitable in urgent situations requiring concomitant cholecystectomy.
 This review focuses on the advantages, disadvantages, and outcomes of various procedures that are suitable in different situations and reconstruction types.
 Emerging new techniques and their outcomes are also discussed.

 Key words: Endoscopic retrograde cholangiopancreatography; Surgically altered anatomy; Endoscopic retrograde cholangiopancreatography in Billroth II; Endoscopic retrograde cholangiopancreatography post-Whipple; Endoscopic ultrasonography-guided endoscopic retrograde cholangiopancreatography